-- Explain the elements required to set up a successful breeding scheme.
+- have advanced knowledge on the elements required to set up a successful breeding scheme.

-- Compare principles underlying the definition of breeding objectives and methods for their derivation.
+- understand principles underlying the definition of breeding objectives

-- Describe and use stochastic and deterministic methods for predicting effects of breeding schemes
+- be able to appply stochastic and deterministic methods for predicting effects of breeding schemes

-- Explain the effects of reproductive and genomic technologies.
+- understand the effects of reproductive and genomic technologies.

-- Explain methods for maintaining genetic diversity in the presence of selection.
+- understand methods for maintaining genetic diversity in the presence of selection.

-- Discuss optimization of breeding plans in the presence of genotype-environment interactions and breeding plans utilizing cross breeding.
+- be able to apply knowledge in optimization of breeding plans in the presence of genotype-environment interactions and breeding plans utilizing cross breeding.

-- Describe principles for dissemination of genetic progress.
+- be able to analyse principles for dissemination of genetic progress

 - consequences of alternative strategies on effects of breeding, response, correlated response and inbreeding.

 - effect of alternative definitions of breeding objectives.